emiliano-go/dsig/README.md

 | macOS | `~/Library/Application Support/vesktop/state.json` |

 Flatpak note: the Flatpak sandbox cannot read arbitrary home directories.
-Grant it access to the build once (`flatpak override --user --filesystem=$HOME/Documents/GitHub/Vencord/dist dev.vencord.Vesktop`) or pick a directory it can already see.
+Grant it access to the build once (`flatpak override --user --filesystem=<the dist path> dev.vencord.Vesktop`) or pick a directory it can already see.
+The installer prints this command when it finds a Flatpak Vesktop.

 Vesktop validates that directory by looking for `package.json` plus `vencordDesktopMain.js`, `vencordDesktopPreload.js`, `vencordDesktopRenderer.js` and `vencordDesktopRenderer.css`.